International Corrections and Prisons Association

-The International Corrections and Prisons Association (ICPA) is a not-for-profit association for prison professionals, based in Brussels, Belgium.
+The International Corrections and Prisons Association (ICPA) is a not-for-profit association for prison professionals, based in Brussels, Belgium and founded in 1998.
+ICPA is a non-governmental organization in Special Consultative Status with the Economic and Social Council of the United Nations (ECOSOC).

-The current president is Peter Severin from Australia.
+The president is Peter Severin from Australia, and Peter van der Sande was previously president.
 It hosts an annual conference in a different city each year.

-A previous president was Peter van der Sande.

-ICPA is a non-governmental organization in Special Consultative Status with the Economic and Social Council of the United Nations (ECOSOC).
-ICPA was founded in 1998.

-To recognize outstanding progress and excellence with respect to the mission of the ICPA (particularly achievements which advance humanitarian approaches and advance professional corrections), the ICPA established an annual awards program.